dotnet/csharplang/Design-Process.md

 supplemental materials to an existing design to help drive conversation in LDM.
 We want to keep these "supplemental" materials in one place, rather than scattered throughout the repo as different issues, discussions, and other documents.
 For such material, they should go in the [working group folder](meetings/working-groups/) for that feature.
 Not all features will have such a folder; indeed, most will not.
 For these documents, please check them in _before_ bringing them to an LDM.
 The LDM organizer should be able to link to an exact document, not to a PR.
+In the event the proposer wants to solicit input before LDM, they can leave the PR open until a day or two before LDM; in such a case the
+LDM organizer may decide to link to the PR in the schedule instead of a specific document.
+However, the PR must be merged before LDM.

 #### Specific implementation questions

 During the implementation process, we will often come up with specific scenarios that need to be brought to an LDM and discussed.
 These questions should be placed in the proposal specification, in an `Open Questions` section below the main specification text.
 Each question should have a _linkable_ header, such that the notes that go over the question can link to the exact question being asked.
 For these questions, please check them in _before_ bringing them to an LDM.
 The LDM organizer should be able to link to a specific heading in a specific document, not to a PR.
+In the event the questioner wants to solicit input before LDM, they can leave the PR open until a day or two before LDM; in such a case the
+LDM organizer may decide to link to the PR in the schedule instead of a specific document.
+However, the PR must be merged before LDM.

 Once a question has been answered, the specification should be updated to include any changes required, and the question should be removed.
 We link to exact commits in the notes to ensure that questions can still be found, while keep speclets neat and free of potentially confusing syntax examples that may be rejected at LDM.